ArthropodAssault/PureCrystal-1.1/README.md

 ==================
 Mareep has been added to route 32 and mareep and flaaffy to routes 42 and 43.

-Houndour is now a wild encounter on route 36 at night with a 30% encounter rate.

 Miscellaneous significant changes:
 =========================